godbolerr/camel-example-mail/README.txt

   mvn compile

-This example can either run as a Camel client or server.

-* The client will send test email to the server as per settings in the properties file.

-* The server will receive email from the server and store the same local file system

-To run the client you type:

-  mvn compile exec:java -Pclient
+These examples expect connectivity to existing email server as well as internet for testing gmail

-To run the server you type:
+ To run these examples you can execute the following command

-  mvn compile exec:java -Pserver
+ mvn compile exec:java -PsendMail mvn compile exec:java -PemailListener mvn compile exec:java -PgmailListener mvn compile exec:java -PmailWithAttachment

+There is a spring DSL which illustrates above route as well.

 This example is documented at
   http://camel.apache.org/mail-example.html [TODO]